groundtruth/pozi_api/README.md

     bundle install
     bundle exec rspec spec

-The integration tests assume there is a local database that can be accessed as the current user, without a password, and that `psql` is on the path.
+The integration tests assume there is a local database with PostGIS that can be accessed as the current user, without a password, and that `psql` is on the path.

 ### Database